 Ideally, you should have a sales app that lets you make voice calls and video calls (especially useful if you do a lot of sales demos), send instant messages to your team, and basically communicate through any channel you need.
 Here are a few features to look for:

 Cloud support: Having a phone system or communications app that works on the cloud is much better than just using a cell phone.
 Why?
-Because your reps can receive inbound calls and make calls from their laptops or their own personal phones (without using their personal numbers)—without needing additional hardware:
+Because your reps can receive inbound calls and make calls from their laptops or their own personal phones (without using their personal numbers)—without needing additional hardware.
+Plus, that same app lets you have video calls and send instant messages to your team:

 Call monitoring: Ramping up new sales reps can take time and a lot of coaching.
 What if you could monitor your team’s sales calls quietly and listen in to what they’re saying to prospects?
 This way, you can help get them up to speed and get them booking meetings, pitching better, and closing deals faster.